 - 1. That a report be submitted to a future meeting of the Panel on school related premature retirement costs and redundancies; - 2.
 That the issue of the deletion of the 4YP nurse post be referred to the Adults and Health Scrutiny Panel; - 3.
 That Panel Members be placed on the distribution list for the Corporate Parenting Advisory Committee; - 4.
 That a briefing note explaining the statutory role of the Schools Forum be circulated to Panel Members; - 5.
 That the Cabinet be recommended to approve an increase in the hourly rate for providers of the two-year-old early entitlement to £6.00 per hour; - 6.
 That a report be submitted to a future meeting of the Panel on plans to introduce free schools meals for reception to Year 2 children; - 7.
-That details of the provision of educational psychologists to schools be circulated to Panel Members; and - 8.
+That details of the provision of educational psychologists to schools be circulated to Panel Members; - 8.
+That savings that are dependent on reduced numbers of looked after children be monitored and any significant variations reported back to the Panel: and - 9.
 That capital investment proposals for C&YPS be submitted to Overview and Scrutiny Committee when available and following the announcement of capital grant allocations by the government.